-- 603.6e Some permanents have text that reads "[This permanent] enters the battlefield with . . . ,"
+- 603.6d Some permanents have text that reads "[This permanent] enters the battlefield with . . . ,"

 "As [this permanent] enters the battlefield . . . ," "[This permanent] enters the battlefield as . . . ," or "[This permanent] enters the battlefield tapped."
-Such text is a static ability-not a triggered ability-whose effect occurs as part of the event that puts the permanent onto the battlefield. - 603.6f Some Auras have triggered abilities that trigger on the enchanted permanent leaving the battlefield.
+Such text is a static ability-not a triggered ability-whose effect occurs as part of the event that puts the permanent onto the battlefield. - 603.6e Some Auras have triggered abilities that trigger on the enchanted permanent leaving the battlefield.
 These triggered abilities can find the new object that permanent card became in the zone it moved to; they can also find the new object the Aura card became in its owner's graveyard after state-based actions have been checked.
 See rule 400.7. - 603.7.
 An effect may create a delayed triggered ability that can do something at a later time.
-A delayed triggered ability will contain "when," "whenever," or "at," although that word won't usually begin the ability. - 603.7a Delayed triggered abilities come from spells or other abilities that create them on resolution, or are created as the result of a replacement effect being applied.
-That means a delayed triggered ability won't trigger until it has actually been created, even if its trigger event occurred just beforehand.
+A delayed triggered ability will contain "when," "whenever," or "at," although that word won't usually begin the ability. - 603.7a Delayed triggered abilities are created during the resolution of spells or abilities, as the result of a replacement effect being applied, or as a result of a static ability that allows a player to take an action.
+A delayed triggered ability won't trigger until it has actually been created, even if its trigger event occurred just beforehand.
 Other events that happen earlier may make the trigger event impossible.